RetroSwimAU/TeradriveCode/README.md

 * Accessing MD resources from PC
   * The system must first be "unlocked".
 See above forum post, or `main.c` for what this entails.
     * tl;dr Sets some of the M68K registers with port writes to `0x1160 - 0x1167`
-  * The forum post isn't clear on where the "PRODUCED BY..." text really needs to be.
-Initially, it says the M68K searches in PC ROM space at `C000:0000`, but then says it can at any even address in PC conventional memory (i.e. word boundaries).
+  * ~~The forum post isn't clear on where the "PRODUCED BY..." text really needs to be.
+Initially, it says the M68K searches in PC ROM space at `C000:0000`, but then says it can at any even address in PC conventional memory (i.e. word boundaries).~~ When the registers `0x1166` and `0x1167` are both set to 0, this is a special case directing the M68K to search the PC conventional memory area `0000:0000 - A000:0000` for the "PRODUCED BY..." text.
+Details in the forum post above.
 I rely on the fact that the C compiler put the string into the data segment on a word boundary.
 When I check the pointer value it's always even.
-I guess it's like that to facilitate 16 bit reads.
+I guess it's like that to facilitate faster 16 bit reads.
 I'm no C wizard lol.
   * With the system "unlocked", the MegaDrive's memory can be read+written by the 286 thru an 8K window.
 The default window is at `CE00:0000 - CE00:1FFF`.
 For instance, to read MD address `$5A5A5A`:
     * Calculate bits:
       * M68K "base address high" bits 20-23 = `(0x5A5A5A & 0xF00000) >> 20 = 0x05`